-☐ Le Grand ☐ Livingston ☐ Merced ☐ Planada ☐ Snelling ☐ Stevinson ☐ Winton Environmental Justice Environmental justice can be defined as the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
+Le Grand Livingston Merced Planada Snelling Stevinson Winton Environmental Justice Environmental justice can be defined as the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
 Environmental justice seeks to redress inequitable distribution of environmental burdens (e.g. pollution, industrial facilities) and access to environmental goods (e.g. clean water and air, parks, recreation, nutritious foods, etc.).
-Have the environmental justice impacts of the projects been evaluated? ☐ Yes ☐ No If Yes, describe the potential impacts or benefits and efforts to mitigate environmental justice concerns: Will the project address an existing environmental justice issue? ☐ Yes ☐ No If Yes, describe the environmental justice issue and how the project will address it: Native American Tribal Communities Will the project benefit Federally- or State-recognized Native American tribal communities? ☐ Yes ☐ No If Yes, describe how Native American Tribal communities will benefit: Climate Change Adaption: Climate change adaption includes activities to adjust to the actual or expected future climate.
+Have the environmental justice impacts of the projects been evaluated? \Box Yes \Box No If Yes, describe the potential impacts or benefits and efforts to mitigate environmental justice concerns: Will the project address an existing environmental justice issue?
+Yes No If Yes, describe the environmental justice issue and how the project will address it: Native American Tribal Communities Will the project benefit Federally- or State-recognized Native American tribal communities?
+Yes No If Yes, describe how Native American Tribal communities will benefit: Climate Change Adaption: Climate change adaption includes activities to adjust to the actual or expected future climate.
 Does the project help the water system adapt to vulnerabilities to climate change effects?
 Yes No If Yes, describe how adaptation(s) are achieved: Does the project provide adaptation to changes in the amount, intensity, timing, quality, and/or variability of runoff and recharge?
-No If Yes, describe how adaptation(s) are achieved: Does the project provide an adaptation to sea level rise (either direct or indirect adaptations)?
-Yes No If Yes, describe how adaptation(s) are achieved: If Yes, describe how adaptation(s) are achieved: If Yes, describe how adaptation(s) are achieved: Climate Change Mitigation:
+Yes No If Yes, describe how adaptation(s) are achieved: Does the project provide an adaptation to sea level rise (either direct or indirect adaptations)?
+See See Yes See Yes Yes Yes Yes If Yes, describe how adaptation(s) are achieved: Climate Change Mitigation: Climate change mitigation includes activities to reduce and stabilize the levels of greenhouse gases in the atmosphere.